Leoj03/ubuntu-mate.org/pages/logo-guidelines.md

 # Which logo should I use?

-It has no different which logo you choose to use for your works.
+It makes no difference which logo you choose to use for your works.
 There isn't a _preferred_ version we like to see.
 Just select what you want so that the logo is well distinguishable.
-We recommend to use the white versions of the logos on darker background, and to use the coloured versions on lighter background.
+We recommend that you use the white versions of the logos on darker backgrounds and the coloured versions on lighter backgrounds.

 ---